mikeplavsky/go-indexer/README.md

     - Go to https://$AWS_STACK_NAME.sa4sp for main app
     - Go to https://notebook.$AWS_STACK_NAME.sa4sp for IPython notebook

-- In Kibana there are two index patterns:
+- In Kibana there are two indexes available:

     - s3data This one is where S3 was synced
     - test* This is where all logs are.